-• a possibility to enhance the specular image force factor by introducing a boundary layer with a higher refractive index, $\varepsilon_2 > \varepsilon_1$ , into the active material (for example, if $\varepsilon_2$ corresponds to a metal);

-• the application of a metal layer to increase $E{\text{ex}}$ ; the layer is used as an element of the end mirror of the resonator ditch and, at the same time, as an adjacent medium for the specular reflection;

-• the creation of additional surface centers of exciton capture, which enhance the stability of the condensed state, similarly to the "dusty plasma" effect;

-• the action of correlation forces; under certain specific conditions, it can be an additional factor in maintaining the EH subsystem in the ordered state.
+- a possibility to enhance the specular image force factor by introducing a boundary layer with a higher refractive index, $\varepsilon_2 > \varepsilon_1$ , into the active material (for example, if $\varepsilon_2$ corresponds to a metal); - the application of a metal layer to increase $E{\rm ex}$ ; the layer is used as an element of the end mirror of the resonator ditch and, at the same time, as an adjacent medium for the specular reflection; - the creation of additional surface centers of exciton capture, which enhance the stability of the condensed state, similarly to the "dusty plasma" effect; - the action of correlation forces; under certain specific conditions, it can be an additional factor in maintaining the EH subsystem in the ordered state.

-Those advantages, together with the simplicity of the resonator macroditch formation technology, make promising the development of 2D sources of induced radiation as more technologically attractive onant ditches.
+Those advantages, together with the simplicity of the resonator macroditch formation technology, make promising the development of 2D sources of induced radiation as more technologically attractive in comparison with 2D systems based on microresonant ditches.
 This is another demonstration of the prospects of using 2D semiconductor systems as a basis for creating a new generation of optoelectronic devices [25].